scikit-bio/scikit-bio/doc/README.md

 virtualenv) or point your ```PYTHONPATH``` environment variable to this code, *before* building the documentation.

-To build the documentation, assuming you are at the root of the bipy
+To build the documentation, assuming you are at the top-level bipy directory:
-repository:

     cd doc
     make html